Ju-Jitsu International Federation: History

 The JJIF is a member of GAISF and IWGA, and both organizations are in close cooperation with the International Olympic Committee (IOC).
 The organisation is striving to establish Sports Ju-Jitsu as an Olympic event in the future.

-JJIF is a member of the General Association of International Sport Federations (GAISF) and the International World Games Association (IWGA).
+JJIF is a member of the Alliance of Independent Recognised Members of Sport (AIMS) and the International World Games Association (IWGA).
 The JJIF is currently the only Jujutsu/Ju-Jitsu organization recognized by the GAISF and IWGA; Ju-Jitsu under JJIF rules is a part of the World Games, World Combat Games and Asian Games.

 Regions

 All 112 nations in the year 2022: